akai10tsuki/mkvbatchmultiplex/README.rst

 =====

 It assumed you have working knowledge of using MKVToolNix.
-Select a file make any operations needed copy command to clipboard:
+Select a file make any operations needed copy command to clipboard.
+Remember to select and output directory:

     *Multiplexer->Show command line*

-Paste command on mkvbatchmultiplex push Process button and wait.
+Paste command on mkvbatchmultiplex push <Add Queue> is there are no more jobs push <Start Worker> button and wait.
-Remember to select and output directory.

 Step by step examples are in the github repository wiki_.

+When the worker is processing a job before starting to work on a set of files the structure will be checked.
+If the structure in the pasted in the pasted command the the files are processed.
+If it doesn't match the program will check track by track and for tracks that don't match and a best match for the characteristics needed will be searched.
+With a successful the track will be substituted with the match.

 Roadmap
 =======